40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 Image Source

-You can control the privacy of your LinkedIn profile by editing it in the settings.
+You can edit the privacy of your LinkedIn profile in the settings.
 If you’re hoping to find a job via LinkedIn, make sure your profile is public.
-In order for recruiters to find you via search, you will need a profile that is searchable.
+Recruiters will need a searchable profile to find you.

 Professionalism is also important.

-On the Open to Work frame, Hill says, “It has its uses and helps candidates come higher up in searches on LinkedIn Recruiter.
+On the Open to Work frame, Hill says, “It has its uses and helps candidates increase in searches on LinkedIn Recruiter.
 Frustratingly, many candidates don’t update their status when they find a new role and cease to be on the market, which reduces its effectiveness.”

-It’s worth adding the Open to Work frame in order to get to the top of searches, but the recruitment side of LinkedIn would be easier for everyone if we all kept our profiles up-to-date.
+It’s worth adding the Open to Work frame to rank higher in searches, but keeping our profiles up-to-date would make the recruitment side of LinkedIn easier for everyone.

 Recommendations are incredibly powerful for all job seekers.
 If you can get third-party credibility onto your LinkedIn, do it!